katarinastuart/katarinastuart.github.io/_pages/cv.md

 ## PROFESSIONAL DEVELOPMENT & TRAINING

-Bioconductor Hands-on Training Day , 4th Bioconductor Asia meeting, University of Melbourne, Victoria, Australia (2018)

-Sample Size and Power Calculations, Stats Central, UNSW, New South Wales, Australia (2018)

-ANGUS – Analysing Sequencing Data, Data Intensive Biology Summer Institute, UC Davis, California, USA (2018)
+UNSW Women in Maths and Science Champions Program (2020) Sessional Staff Development Program, BABS, UNSW (2020) Code of Conduct Incident Response Workshop, UC Davis California, Otter Tech (2019) Bioconductor Hands-on Training Day, 4th Bioconductor Asia meeting, University of Melbourne, Victoria, Australia (2018) Sample Size and Power Calculations, Stats Central, UNSW, New South Wales, Australia (2018) ANGUS – Analysing Sequencing Data, Data Intensive Biology Summer Institute, UC Davis, California, USA (2018)
 Software Carpentry Workshop – R, Unix shell, Git, Curtin University, Perth, Australia (2018)

 ## SERVICE AND OUTREACH

-E&ERC Postgraduate Committee January 2019 - present
+Sydney Society for Conservation Biology – President, Communications	Oct 2018 - present Responsible for managing the society board committee, overseeing finances and event organisation and execution.
+Additionally, responsible for maintaining the social media pages (Facebook and Twitter), and organised and wrote a monthly newsletter for society members.

-COMBINE General Committee - Symposium Coordinator December 2018 - present
+COMBINE General Committee - Symposium Coordinator	Dec 2018 – Feb 2020
+I was responsible for assembling the 2019 COMBINE symposium committee, supervising the organisation of all aspects of the event.
+Key roles include meeting outcome deadlines, ensuring budget restraints were met and invoiced, and assisting to organise the assembly of a guest careers panels.

+E&ERC Postgraduate Committee	Jan 2019 – Jan 2020
+My job is to provide a lively, inclusive, fun and academically enriching experience for all postgraduates in the E&ERC.
+I organise formal and informal centre gatherings, two seminar speakers, encourage student participation in centre activities and help integrate new students.

-GIW/ABACBS 2019 Conference Committee – COMBINE representative December 2018 - present
+GIW/ABACBS 2019 Conference Committee – COMBINE representative	Feb 2019 – Dec 2019
+Liaised between the ABACBS conference committee and COMBINE symposium committee to ensure budget and time restraints were met.

-AES 2019 Conference Committee April 2019 - present
+AES 2019 Conference Committee	April 2019 – Nov 2019

-Sydney Society for Conservation Biology - Communications October 2018 - present
+Assisted with the organisation of the 2019 Australasian Evolution Society Conference.

-Australian National Museum - Volunteer August 2014 - present
+Australian National Museum - Volunteer	Aug 2014 – Aug 2019
+Assisting with running events and demonstration, chaperoning school groups, and general communications and operational duties during Australian Science Week.

-Friends of Fogg Dam - Invited Speaker October 2016
+Friends of Fogg Dam - Invited Speaker	October 2016 Gave a talk to a community ecology and restoration group on the developing aspects of my honours research.

 ## PROFESSIONAL MEMBERSHIP

-Australian Bioinformatics and Computational Biology Society (2018)
+Australian Bioinformatics and Computational Biology Society (2018-2020) Australasian Evolution Society (2019-2020)

-Ecological Society of Australia (2018)
+Ecological Society of Australia (2018-2020)